Olf0/sfos-upgrade/README.md

 Usage (as root user):

 * **sfos-upgrade [\<version\>]**<br />
   With a version number provided as parameter it sets SSU to this version and in release mode before upgrading.
 This is the regular use case.<br />
-   Without a version number it extracts the one set for SSU to perform checks and balances, but does not alter SSU's settings before upgrading.
+  Without a version number it retrieves the one set for SSU to perform slightly relaxed checks and balances, but does not alter SSU's settings for upgrading.

 * **sfos-upgrade -h|--help**<br />
   Emits a brief usage description.

 When an upgrade succeeded, reboot and do not miss to run **post_sfos-upgrade** (as root) then!
 Not running it will result in the huge upgrade log files (containing many duplicate entries) and may result in RPMs failing to install ("unmet dependency" / "Fatal error: nothing provides X needed by Y" errors) plus annoying notifications from the store-client that an upgrade to the installed version is available.